ravi-kumar-maury/split-wise/ReadMe.md

+# Running application inside docker

+1 . clone the repo
+2.  go to root folder of project
+3 . docker-compose up

+this will spin up application instance

 # API Documentation

 This document provides an overview of the routes available in the User Management API, Group Management API, and Expense Management API.